Atlas (opera)

 told primarily through wordless vocal sounds with brief interjections of spoken text in Mandarin Chinese and English.

 The opera was co-commissioned by Houston Grand Opera, the Walker Art Center in Minneapolis, and the American Music Theater Festival in Philadelphia.
 It premiered at Houston Grand Opera on February 22, 1991.

 Productions

 Its premiere in Houston was followed by performances that same year in Philadelphia and Minneapolis.
-It subsequently toured in the US and Europe and had its New York premiere in May 1992 at the Brooklyn Academy of Music.
+It subsequently toured in the U.S. and Europe and had its New York premiere in May 1992 at the Brooklyn Academy of Music.

 In June 2019, the first performance of Atlas not directed by Meredith Monk herself was staged by director Yuval Sharon and the Los Angeles Philharmonic.